Claude Code Plugins

 • Each task has 3+ specific, measurable success criteria?

-• All criteria are testable/verifiable (not subjective)?
+• All criteria testable/verifiable (not subjective)?

 • No vague criteria like "works well" or "is implemented"?